ascholerChemeketa/cs160Reader/_sources/CSPRepeatImages/Exercises.rst

 .. activecode:: csprepeatimages_exercises7
     :nocodelens:

     Write code top copy the top half of the image to the bottom half.
+You should end up with something that has two copies of the top of mount hood.

-You should use the same loops as the previous problem to just visit each pixel in the top half.
-Then use ``setPixel`` to copy the pixel that you get from **x, y** to **x, y + half the height of the image**.
+    You must use loops that track x and y locations to loop through all of the possible x,y pairs.
+Then use ``getPixel`` and ``setPixel`` to copy from **x, y** to **x, y + half the height of the image**.

-    The image should end up with two copies of the top half.
+    Hint: You saw a program to make a mirror image of the top half of an image.
+    This is pretty similar...

     |image_defs|
     ~~~~